- QuayStreet KiwiSaver Scheme FAQs -

 As a minor and non-working, there are no requirements around an initial contribution or minimum annual contribution.
-However, a working minor must make KiwiSaver employee contributions, until they are eligible for a saving suspension.
-Employers are not required to make compulsory employer contributions on behalf of a minor.
+However, a working minor must make KiwiSaver employee contributions.
+Employers are not required to make compulsory employer contributions on behalf of workers under the age of 18.
 You can make voluntary contributions to your children's KiwiSaver accounts at any time.
 Minors are not eligible for government contributions.

 As legal guardian, you will be able to make instructions for your child’s KiwiSaver until they turn 18 years of age.

 Why QuayStreet KiwiSaver?

 QuayStreet KiwiSaver Scheme is managed by our experienced team of investment specialists, with the aim to provide investors with investment returns above the fund benchmarks.

 You can choose from a range of Funds to create your own KiwiSaver portfolio suitable for your needs, your investment timeframe and your risk appetite.

 If you need help our Service Team is just a phone call away, call 0800 782 900 or alternatively email email@example.com.